jekil/awesome-hacking/Readme.rst

 - `Bro <http://www.bro.org>`_ - A powerful network analysis framework that is much different from the typical IDS you may know.
 - `Pytbull <http://pytbull.sourceforge.net>`_ - A python based flexible IDS/IPS testing framework.
+- `Sguil <http://bammv.github.io/sguil/index.html>`_ - Sguil (pronounced sgweel) is built by network security analysts for network security analysts.
+Sguil's main component is an intuitive GUI that provides access to realtime events, session data, and raw packet captures.

 Fake Services
 -------------